 This platform is part of a European Union project called SLIPPS which aims towards sharing knowledge in the medical field.
 The purpose of this project is to create a database of events experienced by various users and make them available for other people to access.
 This will create a knowledge community allowing to produce ideas and solutions easily and effectively.
 This platform will enable the realization of this database and will have certain various functionalities that will allow users to utilize the learning experiences in an efficient way.

-The platform is an extend service that will integrate with some available tools or services (i.e. crowd sourcing) as input or output.
+The platform is an extend service that will integrate with several available tools or services (i.e. crowd sourcing) as input or output.
 In the first stage of the implementation, we will connect with LERT.

-Product Functions
+Product Functions by User Roles

-Public functions – users can perform without an authentication:
+Public functions – users can perform without an authentication

+User role: guest.

 Search by keywords.